ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v3.4.x on CentOS 7 with Apache2 + Jetty9.md

 3. Restart Jetty
    *  ```systemctl restart jetty```

-### Configure Attribute Filters to release the mandatory attributes to the IDEM Default Resources:
+### Appendix A: Configure Attribute Filters to release the mandatory attributes to the IDEM Default Resources

 1. Become ROOT:
    * `sudo su -`